scarborough-courtney/onboarding/computing_resources.md

 title: Computing Resources
 ---

 For more information on all things computing-related at NCEAS you can visit our [Computing wiki](https://pages.github.nceas.ucsb.edu/NCEAS/Computing/).
-All sections of our wiki are also linked here below:
+All sections of our wiki are also linked here below: up

 ## Residents